Last updated on December 19, 2022

 Here’s what to expect when a student tests positive for COVID-19 while living in on-campus housing*.

 *On-campus housing includes students with a housing contract through SCU.
 It does not include students in privately-owned off-campus housing.

-Step 1: The student is notified of their positive COVID-19 test by the university, by the County of Santa Clara, or by their off-campus medical provider.
-If not tested at SCU, the student should report their positive test (PCR or rapid antigen) as soon as possible to the university by completing the Off-Campus Testing - Positive COVID-19 form.
+Step 1: The student is notified of their positive Color COVID-19 test by the university, outside provider, or by using an at home test.
+If using an outside test or at home test, the student must report their positive test (PCR or rapid antigen) as soon as possible to the university by completing this SURVEY immediately.

 Step 2: The student is contacted by a member of the SCU COVID Support Team to confirm next steps and offer support, contacts, and resources.
 Students must check their SCU email account regularly and respond quickly to communications about COVID-19.

 Step 3: : The SCU COVID Support Team provides instructions to the student for isolating in place, returning home for isolation, or transfer to SCU isolation housing, if housing is available.